pbrewczynski/Fork-learnxinyminutes-docs/c.html.markdown

 /******************************* Header Files **********************************

-Header files are an important part of c as they allow for the connection of c source files and can simplify code and definitions by seperating them into seperate files.
+Header files are an important part of c as they allow for the connection of c source files and can simplify code and definitions by separating them into seperate files.

 Header files are syntactically similar to c source files but reside in ".h"